fllstx/job-skill-assessment/quizzes/angular/angular-quiz.md

 - [ ] within a script tag in the index.html file
 - [ ] in an NgModule decorator metadata tag named _components_
 - [ ] No registration is needed simply include the component files in an app directory.
-- [ ] in an NgModule decorator metadata property named _declarations_
+- [checked ] in an NgModule decorator metadata property named _declarations_

 ### What is the HostBinding decorator doing in this directive?